 shape to most lilac lovers.
 A slightly rounded top looks best.

-It is okay to clip off old, dead flowers at the base.
+It is okay to clip off old, dead flowers and their stems at any time.

 When trimming and pruning your Lilac bushes, beauty is the eyes of the beholder.

 If you like a tall bush, let it grow tall, If you prefer a wide bush, encourage

 shoots that have spread out from the main bush.

 If a lilac bush has become overgrown, or is too large or tall for the area